 Atypos.family

-How to ask for a good IEP (without becoming the school's enemy)
+How to ask for a good IEP

 An honest guide for families who want an Individualized Education Program that actually works — not a document gathering dust in a drawer.

-Inclusive education3 min readby Atypos.family
+Inclusive education2 min readby Atypos.family

 IEPs (Individualized Education Programs) exist in law.
 But on the school floor, they often turn into a generic copy nobody reads.
 This is a practical guide for the family who wants an IEP that works on Wednesday morning.